wmde/wikibase-release-pipeline/tools/README.md

 This directory contains the host-side scripts and development documentation for the Wikibase Suite installation and operations tools.
 The root [install](../install) command invokes these scripts.
 The containerized application source and image definition are maintained under [`development/images/wbs-tools`](../development/images/wbs-tools).

-For normal installation instructions, start with [Installation](../docs/installation.md).
+For normal installation instructions, start with [Install Wikibase Suite](../docs/install.md).

 During installation, the installer: